BREED DESCRIPTION & INFORMATION

 Health Issues

 If you are considering the adoption of a English Springer Spaniel puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the General Information page.)

 Additional Health Resources: